 "Sadly, from time to time, we do hear reports of those who are at best insensitive and at worst insulting in their comments to and about others...
 We hear derogatory and sometimes even defamatory comments about those with different political, athletic, or ethnic views or experiences.
 Such behavior is completely out of place at BYU, and I enlist the aid of all to monitor carefully and, if necessary, correct any such that might occur here, however inadvertent or unintentional.
 "I worry particularly about demeaning comments made about the career or major choices of women or men either directly or about members of the BYU community generally.
 We must remember that personal agency is a fundamental principle and that none of us has the right or option to criticize the lawful choices of another."
-President Cecil O. Samuelson, Annual University Conference.
-August 24, 2010 "Occasionally we hear reports that our female faculty feel disrespected.

-shares a constitution with the School of the Prophets."
-Vice President John S. Tanner, Annual University Conference, August 24, 2010
+President Cecil O. Samuelson, Annual University Conference, August 24, 2010 "Occasionally, we ... hear reports that our female faculty feel disrespected, especially by students, for choosing to work at BYU, even though each one has been approved by the BYU Board of Trustees.
+Brothers and sisters, these things ought not to be.
+Not here.
+Not at a university that shares a constitution with the School of the Prophets."
+Vice President John S. Tanner, Annual University Conference, August 24,